-Copies of the CV's of all staff are sent to the venture leader and he/she selects the most appropriate staff to appoint.
-Data on medical and food issues for all staff and participants are forwarded to the various leaders ahead of the expedition start.
+Copies of the CV's of all staff are sent to the Madagascar venture leader and the most appropriate staff are appointed.
+Data on medical and food issues for all staff are collected and forwarded to the venture leader ahead of the expedition start.